vukoman-pejic/data-search/README.md

 This project is about uploading and searching vacation days in one firm.
 The project was coded in Java with Spring Boot framework.

-THis is the implementation of searching through the record od vacation days for an employee microservice.
+This is the implementation of searching through the record of vacation days for an employee microservice.

 For this project to work properly, you must create a database in PosgreSQL named userDB.
 Application.properties file is set so that it connects to this database.
 In resources/samples you have samples of csv files that are needed to fill up the given database.
 All functions have comments that are explaining what are they doing.